infopark/rails_connector_legacy_features/README.md

 https://github.com/infopark/rails_connector_legacy_features

-If an application of you depends on these features and you wish to continue using it, simply copy the feature's source from the [archive](https://github.com/kostia/rails_connector_legacy_features/archive/master.zip) to your application.
+If an application of you depends on these features and you wish to continue using it, you can use the feature's source from the [archive](https://github.com/kostia/rails_connector_legacy_features/archive/master.zip) in your application.

 ## License